Turner2906/SpotifyTabs/README.md

 ![Spotify Profile](./Images/spotifyProfile.png)

 You can also view a more comprehensive list of these top items.
-By clicking view more, you can expand to list to cover your top 100 items.
+By clicking see more, you can expand the list to cover your top 100 items.

 ## Artist Profile